Paul B. Henry: Political career

 From 1965 to 1970, while he was a graduate student at Duke, Henry served two stints as a staffer for Congressman John B. Anderson (R-IL).
 During 1968 and 1969, while Anderson was the third-ranking Republican in Congress, Henry's job involved promoting good communication within the party caucus.

 In 1974, after Henry had been at Calvin College for several years, Democrat Richard Vander Veen won the congressional seat centered on Grand Rapids, long held by Gerald Ford, in the wake of the Watergate scandal.
 Henry was subsequently asked to provide new direction to the Kent County Republican Party as its new chairman.
 The following year, Henry was appointed by Governor William Milliken to the Michigan State Board of Education, on which he served from 1975 to 1978.

-Henry ran for an open seat in the Michigan State House of Representatives in 1978 and served in that body from 1979 to 1982, then moving up to serve one term in the Michigan State Senate.
+Henry ran for an open seat in the Michigan State House of Representatives in 1978 and served in that body from 1979 to 1982, where he represented the 91st district, then moving up to serve one term in the Michigan State Senate, where he represented the 32nd district.